Skip to main content

 4. Add your Mission Name, point value and Mission description

-6. [Optional] Enable accept approximate answers
+6. [Optional] Enable 'accept approximate responses'

-Approximate answers will allow participants to have:
+Approximate responses will allow participants to have:

-Slight misspellings (chicken, chiken, shicken),
+• Slight misspellings (chicken, chiken, shicken),

-Pluralizations (chickens), and
+• Pluralizations (chickens), and

-Different orders of answers.
-For example: if your accepted answer was "cow, chicken, fish" enabling accepted answers would allow "fish, cow chicken" to also be accepted.
+• Different orders of responses.
+For example, if your accepted response was "cow, chicken, fish" enabling accepted responses would allow "fish, cow chicken" to also be accepted.

 FAQ

-Can participants see each others answers?
+Can participants see each other's responses?

-Is it necessary to add accepted answer?
+Is it necessary to add accepted responses?

 An open-ended answer

-An accepted answer
+An accepted response

-How many accepted answers can I have?
+How many accepted responses can I have?

 The reason: